 - The Agency for Health Care Research and Quality recommended spinal adjustments as the only safe, effective, and drugless initial treatment for back pain.

 - A new article in the American Medical Association suggests Chiropractic as the preferred option for people with back pain.

-- SPINE found nearly 75% of patients had significant improvement in their back pain with Chiropractic care, compared to only 17% who had medical care alone.
+- SPINE found nearly 75% of patients had significant improvement in their back pain with chiropractic care, compared to only 17% who had medical care alone.

 Now more than ever, medical doctors and Chiropractors are working together to help patients get well and stay well.
 For over 100 years, Chiropractors have been focused on providing effective, safe, and natural healthcare solutions.
-Due to the risks and dangers of surgery and medications, the medical community has finally begun to support options such as Chiropractic that take a patient-first approach to care.
+Due to the risks and dangers of surgery and medications, the medical community has finally begun to support options such as Chiropractic which take a patient-first approach to care.

 Adding Chiropractic Manipulative Therapy to Standard Medical Care for Patients with Acute Low Back Pain: The Results of a Pragmatic Randomized Comparative Effectiveness Study!
 SPINE Volume 38, Number 8: 627-634 @2013

 Acute Low Back Problems in Adults.
 Clinical Practice Guideline No.14.
 AHCPR Publication No. 95-0642 Low Back Pain.
 JAMA.
 2013; 309(16):1738